q0phi80/Wakanda-Land/README.md

 - Windows Domain Controller for the Child Domain
 - Windows Domain Controller for the Parent Domain
 - Windows Server in the Child Domain
-- Windows 10 Pro in the Child Domain - had to create an AMI image for this one
+- Windows 10 Pro in the Child Domain - had to create a custom AMI image for this one
-- Kali Machine - a directory called ```toolz``` is created on this box and Covenant C2 is downloaded into that folder, so its just a matter of running Covenant once you are authenticated into Kali
+- Kali Machine - a directory called ```toolz``` is created on this box where Impacket and Covenant C2 are downloaded into that folder, so its just a matter of running Covenant once you are authenticated into Kali
 - Debian Server serving as Web Server 1 - OWASP's Juice Shop running on this one
 - Debian Server serving as Web Server 2 - Several vulnerable applications running on this one